 New Jersey has little sympathy for repeat offenders such an individual, regardless of his/her BAC level, faces a fine of $500.00 – $1,000.00, a minimum of 48 hours to up to 90 days in jail, a 2 year license suspension, 48 hours of consecutive detainment at a regional intoxicated driver resource center, an automobile insurance surcharge of $1,000.00 a year for 3 years, and an ignition interlock device for a period of 1 – 3 years after license restoration.
 In the event of a third DUI the fine increases to $1,000.00, there is a mandatory minimum of 180 days in jail, a 10 year license suspension, an inpatient alcoholism treatment program along with the other penalties for the previous offense.

-There is obviously no doubt that New Jersey’s DUI law carries with it harsh consequences and if you are faced with this offense you consider all of your options prior to entering into any type of plea agreement with the State.
-Unlike Pennsylvania, New Jersey maintains no diversion program for DUI offenses and a plea agreement will not provide you with any better result than the mandatory minimum penalties stated above.
+There is obviously no doubt that New Jersey’s DWI law carries with it harsh consequences.
+If you’ re faced with this offense you must consider all of your options prior to entering into any type of plea agreement with the State.
+Unlike Pennsylvania, New Jersey maintains no diversion program for drunk driving and a plea agreement won’t provide you with any better result than the mandatory minimum penalties stated above.

 The Alcotest takes a sample of an individual’s breath and converts it to a blood alcohol concentration reading.
 The New Jersey Supreme Court decision in State v.
 Chun, 194 N.J.54 (2008) set forth what documents the prosecution needed to provide to the defense and present at trial to ensure the admissibility of the Alcotest results.
 The Chun decision requires that the prosecution produce 12 separate documents pertaining to the calibration of the device, the accuracy of the solution within the device, and the credentials of the operator who performed the test.
 It is very important to keep in mind that without these documents this scientific evidence, which again is the prosecution’s strongest argument, is inadmissible.
 The exclusion of this scientific evidence alone could result in your acquittal or the dismissal of charges.